 Well, if you want customers to readily associate your brand with innovation, what better than The Garage story?Or how about stories highlighting the most devoted, restless, and enthusiastic people at your company?
 Why not show how they are brimming with ideas and inquisitiveness?

-If I ran a forward-looking firm, those are the kind of brand ethics I’d been keen to promote.
+Those are the kind of brand ethics every forward-looking company should be keen to promote.

 But the important thing to remember, as Warnick is at pains to make clear, is that none of this storytelling would work if there wasn’t a story to tell.